Menu

 Back index

-" The most horrible thing is not physical suffering,
+" The most horrible thing doesn’t have to be physical suffering,

-but what this pain has caused in ordinary men
+but what does this pain cause in ordinary men?

 Primo Levi